Rok at Heydar Aliyev Center in Baku, Azerbaijan

 • The capital Baku – a unique combination of tumultuous past and modern-extravagant development supported by oil industry.

-• Swimming in the Caspian Sea near Baku with exciting view of offshore oil and gas platforms.
+• Swimming in the Caspian Sea with views of offshore oil platforms.

-• The mystery of conical shaped mud volcano Garasu, which sporadically erupts mud, solid rock fragments, gas and water.
+• The mystery of conical shaped mud volcano Garasu.

-• Visiting a burning mountain of Yanardag – the area where fire never stops.
+• Burning mountain of Yanardag – the area where fire never stops.

-• Walking around the perfectly restored Palace of Shaki Khansin, at the foot of the Greater Caucasus Mountains.
+• Walking around the perfectly restored Palace of Shaki Khansin.

-• Appreciating the modernization of Baku, exploring Gobustan mud volcanos and Rock Art Cultural Landscape, before sailing across the Caspian Sea to Turkmenistan (in 2024).
+• Appreciating the modernization of Baku, exploring Gobustan mud volcanos and Rock Art Cultural Landscape, before sailing across the Caspian Sea (in 2024).

 The ex-Soviet Union republic of Azerbaijan is a Caucasian country located on the border between Europe and Asia, with a large Turkish and Iranian influence.
-The Land of Fire has been metamorphing from a relatively reserved, insignificant and limited state into a modern, attractive, tourist-oriented metropolis.
+The Land of Fire has transformed from a relatively reserved and insignificant state into a modern, attractive, tourist-oriented destination.

-I had the opportunity to visit Azerbaijan on two occasions: in 2010 and again in 2024.
-Observing the swift progress and modernization of the nation was profoundly fulfilling.
+I visited Azerbaijan twice, in 2010 and again in 2024.
+Witnessing the country’s rapid progress and modernization was truly impressive.

 My adventures in Azerbaijan